arj8728/SEI-Project-2-React-Hackathon/README.md

 ### Future features

 We would have liked to implement a 5 day weather forecast with weather icons that changed according to the Dark Sky weather api data.
 Also to increase the functionality of the map we would allow the user to click on a bike point that displays the information and exact location on the map.

+For myself this was a great app that helped to reinforce React.js concepts.
+As I am someone who learns while writing code I found this the best way to learn React.js.
+After this spent a great deal of time learning React.js and improving my skills.
+This project helped me to structure my personal portfolio as a React.js app as seen at _https://arjmodi.co.uk_